flatironinstitute/nemos/docs/developers_notes/README.md

 ## Navigating the Developer Notes

-The Developer Notes are organized into sections, each dedicated to a different module or class within the `neurostatslib` library.
-Each section provides an overview of the class or module, a description of its role and functionality within the library, and a detailed guide to its methods and attributes.
+The Developer Notes are divided into sections, each focusing on a different module or class within the `neurostatslib` library.
+Each section provides an overview of the class or module, explains its role and functionality within the library, and offers a comprehensive guide to its classes and functions.
+Typically, we will provide instructions on how to extend the existing modules.
+We generally advocate for the use of inheritance and encourage consistency with the existing codebase.
+In creating developer instructions, we follow the conventions outlined below:

+- **Must**: This denotes a requirement.
+Any method or function that fails to meet the requirement will not be merged.
+- **Should**: This denotes a suggestion.
+Reasons should be provided if a suggestion is not followed.
+- **May**: This denotes an option that, if implemented, could enhance the user/developer experience but can be overlooked if deemed unnecessary.

 ## Interact with us